When is the program offered?

 What Are Accommodations Like?

 We will rent out a lodge or retreat center for the weeks at the beginning and end of the program.
-There's also a suitable building at one of the monasteries we'll be working with we could rent out.
 Accommodations during three month residency are same sex dorm-style, or some participants might get a room to themselves.
 Monasteries provide basic toiletries and bedding.

 Zero Tolerance Policy

 Keeping in line with monastery etiquette, there will be a zero tolerance policy for no sexual contact, drugs, or alcohol to keep the environment positive and focused on the mission.
-The lineages we are working with are not celibate, and we do not want people to interpret this as a shaming tactic, but taking time to detox off of these can help to show u s ourselves, keep the atmosphere safe for everyone, and create an atmosphere of focus and respect for our own process.
+Relationships are a very important part of life, but taking time to really investigate our own experience can be enormously powerful as well.
+This is the purpose of the program.
+To keep the atmosphere safe for everyone and to create an atmosphere of focus and respect for ourselves and others this policy will be strictly enforced.

 Who else will be at the Monasteries?